Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 - Accelerated curing possible with heat (70-120°C)

-- Work at temperatures around 20-23°C
+- Work at a temperature of around 20-23°C

 - Always make a small test first

-Note - Platinum-silicone inhibition:
+Note - Platinum silicone inhibition:

-- Sulphur-containing clay
+- Sulfur-containing clay

-- Certain types of latex
+- Certain latex types

 - Certain amine-containing materials